Kenya Scouts Association

 The Kenya Scouts Association is the national Scouting association of Kenya.
 Scouting was founded in British East Africa in 1910 and became a member of the World Organization of the Scout Movement in 1964.
-It has 323,929 members (as of 2010).
+It had 323,929 members (as of 2010).

 History

-Robert Baden-Powell, and his wife Olave, visited Kenya in 1935 on the way to South Africa, and spent time in Nyeri, near Mount Kenya, where his former personal secretary Eric Sherbrooke Walker ran a hotel.
+The late Sir Robert Stephenson Smyth Baden-Powell, and his wife Olave, visited Kenya in 1935 on the way to South Africa, and spent time in Nyeri, near Mount Kenya, where his former personal secretary Eric Sherbrooke Walker ran a hotel.
 They returned in 1937, and at the end of 1938, he and Olave retired to Paxtu cottage, built specially for them at Nyeri.
-Lord and Lady Baden-Powell lived there until his death there on 8 January 1941 and are buried at Nyeri.
+Lord and Lady Baden-Powell lived there until his death on 8 January 1941 and are buried at Nyeri.
 His gravestone bears a circle with a dot in the center, which is the trail sign for "I have gone home":

 Lady Baden-Powell moved back to England after his death, but is buried beside Lord Baden-Powell.
 Baden-Powell's Paxtu cottage, now a small museum, stands on the grounds of the Outspan Hotel.
 For years it served as a WAGGGS World Center.

 In 1982, J.J.M.
 Nyagah was awarded the Bronze Wolf Award, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting fraternity.